mackorone/mms/doc/README.txt

 This is a small application for simulating MicroMouse algorithms.
 Note that freeglut *must* be installed for this application to work.
+To install it on Ubuntu systems, simply enter the following into the terminal:

+    sudo apt-get install freeglut3-dev

 As it stands now, all solution code is to be placed in the "solve" method of the Solution class.
-The simulation can be run by executing the binary in the "bin" directory, as
+The simulation can be run by executing the binary in the "bin" directory, as in:
-in:

         ./<path-to-bin>/MMSim